 Articles

-Why a scrum-half has to be the fittest man on the team Posted almost 2 years ago
+Why a scrum-half has to be the fittest man on the team Posted over 2 years ago

 They may as well call scrum-halves like Aaron Smith and Antoine Dupont ‘The Running Man’.
 The GPS ratings of the modern number 9 are typically off the scale.
 As ball-in-play time rises steadily towards a range between 35 and 40 minutes per game, the starting halfback can reasonably be expected to run about 8 kilometres before his inevitable replacement around the hour mark.